TauqeerAhmad5201/chmod/README.md

 ### Numeric Mode:

-    The  mode represents permissions using a three-digit octal number: xyz. x represents the permission for the owner, y for the group, and z for others.
+    The numeric mode represents permissions using a three-digit octal number: xyz. x represents the permission for the owner, y for the group, and z for others.
     Each digit can be calculated by adding the values of the following permissions:
         Read (r): 4